br0wnD3v/bootstrap-o1js-mina-zeko/2_O1JS_FRAMEWORK_DEEP_DIVE.md

 ## The Witness Pattern: Advanced Programming Technique

+**Critical AI Agent Knowledge**: The witness pattern is essential for efficient circuit design.
+Use this to explain performance optimization and debugging constraint issues.

 ### Basic Witness Usage

 The witness pattern allows complex computations outside the circuit while proving the result inside: